Dr Sam Kinsley

 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

-Sam Kinsley is a Senior Lecturer in Human Geography with a particular interest in technology and the future.
-His research principally concerns how technologies and technical practices are designed and imagined and what this tells us about how we experience and imagine society and space.
-His current research concerns geographical imaginaries of automation.
-Sam joined the department as a Lecturer in Human Geography in April 2013 and promoted to Senior Lecturer in December 2018.
-Through participation in continuing professional development Sam was appointed a Fellow of the Higher Education Academy in 2016.
-In 2015 Sam received the Progress in Human Geography Best Paper Prize for his article "The matter of 'virtual' geographies".
-Between September 2013 and February 2015 Sam was a co-investigator on the ESRC-funded Contagion project concerning understandings of contagious phenomena, leading a work package focused on digital media.
+I am a Senior Lecturer in Human Geographies with a particular interest in technology and the future.
+My research principally concerns how technologies and technical practices are designed and imagined and what this tells us about how we experience and imagine society and space.
+My current research concerns geographical imaginaries of automation.
+I am a Co-Editor-in-Chief of the open access journal Digital Geography & Society.
+Between January 2022 and July 2024 I am Principle Investigator on the ESRC-funded project Algorithmic Politics after Brexit.
+I was promoted to Senior Lecturer in December 2018.
+In 2015 I received the Progress in Human Geography Best Paper Prize for the article "The matter of 'virtual' geographies".
+Through participation in continuing professional development I was appointed a Fellow of the Higher Education Academy in 2016.
+Between September 2013 and February 2015 I was a co-investigator on the ESRC-funded Contagion project concerning understandings of contagious phenomena, leading a work package focused on digital media.

-Sam’s research aims to contribute to how we understand the increasing importance of how we tell stories about the technologies in our daily lives.
-Key here are two themes: how we understand what a 'technology' is or can be and how we narrate a sense of cultural, political or social change in relation to technology.
-Sam explores geographies of technology by unpicking what 'technologies' are and how they are involved in our understandings and experiences of society and space.
-In turn this enables him to investigate two key elements of of technology: the geographies of the design and development of technology and how technology is often instrumental in how we narrate and perceive political and social changes or the sense of a future.
-This work informs how Sam contributes to the teaching of geography at Exeter, in particular modules concerning cultural and political geographies and dissertations on a range of topics.
+My research reveals the increasing importance of how we tell stories about the technologies in our daily lives.
+There are two key themes: how we understand what a 'technology' is or can be and how we narrate a sense of cultural, political or social change in relation to technology.
+I explore geographies of technology by unpicking what 'technologies' are and how they are involved in our understandings and experiences of society and space.
+In turn this enables me to investigate two key elements of of technology: the geographies of the design and development of technology and how technology is often instrumental in how we narrate and perceive political and social changes or the sense of a future.
+This work informs how I lead and contribute to the teaching of geography at Exeter, in particular modules concerning cultural and political geographies and dissertations on a range of topics.

 BSc (Hons) Digital Art and Technology (University of Plymouth)